Marcus Brigstocke: Film and television

 Brigstocke plays an arts journalist named Marcus in the Neil Gaiman film A Short Film About John Bolton (2003) and a radio DJ in the Richard Curtis film Love Actually (2003) and its sequel Red Nose Day Actually (2017).

 Brigstocke's television work has included Have I Got News for You and Live at the Apollo.
 He took part in the BBC Two programme Excuse My French (2006) with Ron Atkinson and Esther Rantzen.
 They were immersed in the French language by staying in a French town in Provence.
 Brigstocke's ultimate assignment was to perform a live stand-up comedy act in French to a French audience.

 In September 2008, Brigstocke was a team captain for the first series of a comedy panel show, Argumental (2008–2012), for the British television channel Dave.
 He was the captain of the Red Team, competing against Rufus Hound with a variety of guest participants, under the chairmanship of John Sergeant.

 He has also worked for television shows aimed at children for CBBC: Stupid!
 (2004–2007) and Sorry, I've Got No Head (2008–2011).

 Brigstocke appeared in the first series of The Jump in 2014.
 He reached the final, but had to withdraw when he snapped his cruciate ligaments, an injury that prevented him working for a year.

-In 2000, he successfully claimed publishing rights after a sample of his voice was used in the song "I Don't Smoke" by DJ Dee Kline.
+In the year 2000, he successfully claimed publishing rights after a sample of his voice was used in the song "I Don't Smoke" by DJ Dee Kline.